Watersports Guide for Mallorca

 The whole family can enjoy snorkelling, a great way to begin your underwater adventures without travelling too far away from the comfort of the waters’ surface.
 Many of the tourist shops in the resorts sell any snorkelling gear you need or try a sports shop if you want to invest in some better quality gear.

 Scuba diving is also a fantastic way to explore what lies below.
-There are various diving centres on the island that can sort you out with equipment and take you on excursions to show you the best areas to explore.
+Various diving centres on the island can sort you out with equipment and take you on excursions to show you the best areas to explore.
+If you are new to scuba diving, the diving schools around the island are more than equipped to show you the ropes and get you started.
+For those more experienced, there are endless excursions in Mallorca where you can dive into the beautiful blue waters and explore the depths below.
+Posidonia meadows filled with colourful fish, octopi, underwater caves, shipwrecks and more await you.

-For diving and snorkelling, try the east and the south coast of Mallorca.
+For great diving and snorkelling, try the east and south coast of Mallorca.

 Flyboarding (jetpack or hoverboard) has become a 21st-century international sensation in the watersports world.
 Imagine oversized boots affixed to your feet which allow you to be propelled into the sky above the water.
 Whilst not all watersports companies have this impressive piece of equipment, you will find more and more companies are investing on it because this surreal experience is becoming beyond popular.
 Popular destinations for this activity include Port Calanova (next to the bay of Palma), Port de Pollença and Port d'Alcúdia.